cakephp/docs/en/orm/associations.rst

   association (if the current table doesn't adhere to the naming convention for belongsToMany join tables).
 By default this table name will be used to load the Table instance for the join/pivot table.
-- **foreignKey**: the name of the foreign key found in the current model or list in case of composite foreign keys.
+- **foreignKey**: The name of the foreign key that references the current model found on the join model, or list in case of composite foreign keys.
   This is especially handy if you need to define multiple belongsToMany relationships.
 The default value for this key is the underscored, singular name of the current model, suffixed with '\_id'.
 - **bindingKey**: The name of the column in the current table, that will be used for matching the ``foreignKey``.
 Default is the primary key.
-- **targetForeignKey**: the name of the foreign key found in the target model or list in case of composite foreign keys.
+- **targetForeignKey**: The name of the foreign key that references the target model found on the join model, or list in case of composite foreign keys.
   The default value for this key is the underscored, singular name of the target model, suffixed with '\_id'.
 - **conditions**: an array of find() compatible conditions.
 If you have conditions on an associated table, you should use a 'through' model, and define the necessary belongsTo associations on it.
-- **sort** an array of find() compatible order clauses.
+- **sort**: an array of find() compatible order clauses.
 - **dependent**: When the dependent key is set to ``false``, and an entity is deleted, the data of the join table will not be deleted.
-- **through** Allows you to provide a either the name of the Table instance you want used on the join table, or the instance itself.
+- **through**: Allows you to provide a either the name of the Table instance you want used on the join table, or the instance itself.
 This makes customizing the join table keys possible, and allows you to customize the behavior of the pivot table.